 Students have the right to request an amendment to their student records.
 If the request is denied, a hearing may be requested.
 More information regarding a student’s FERPA rights is available in the Office of the Registrar.

 In order to ensure that the College is protecting each student’s right to privacy, any and all information regarding a student’s academic life at the College including course and project grades, course schedule, attendance, and classroom participation will not be released to anyone other than the student without the student’s direct permission.
 When permission is granted, it will only apply to the specific request at hand, it will not be accepted as blanket permission.
-Please note, however, that parents or guardians who are formally indicated on both the College’s documents of record and the individual’s tax returns as the financial responsible party (have declared the student as a dependent) may receive course grades and personal-use copies of the student transcripts upon request.
-Such requests will require presentation of the last Federal Income Tax Report.
-Billing and payment information may be released to a parent or third party once a release form has been signed by the student in the Bursar’s office.
+Parents or guardians will not have access to student records without written permission of the student.
+Please see the Registrar with any questions or considerations.

 Billing, payment and financial information may be released to a parent or third party once a release form has been signed by the student in the Business Office.